ulixee/platform/cloud/ROADMAP-Cloud.md

 - Terraform

 ## P2P Modules
-Rigs have network services so that Miners can be simple Datastore runners.
+Rigs have network services so that Cloud Nodes can be simple Datastore runners.
 P2P Storage Lookup/Index
 P2P Network Lookups

 ## Deploy to Multiple Clouds
-We want to provide one click deployment options for Miner across various platforms.
+We want to provide one click deployment options for CloudNode across various platforms.
 AWS Lambda
 Google Cloud Functions
 Digital Ocean